,

 Electronic signature

 To meet the requirements of the e-invoice reform, the special e-invoice needs an electronic signature instead of the original invoice stamp.
-This requirement is in line with the Electronic Signature Law of China that recognises electronic signatures as having equal legal force as a handwritten signature or seal.
+This requirement is in line with the Electronic Signature Law of China that recognizes electronic signatures as having equal legal force as a handwritten signature or seal.

 Electronic invoice verification